omerspac/dynamic-interactive-resume/README.md

-# static-interactive-resume
+# dynamic-interactive-resume
-A Static Interactive Resume created using HTML, CSS, Typescript only.
+A Dynamic Interactive Resume created using HTML, CSS, Javascript/Typescript only.